California SB9 local guide

 - Review LA City Planning SB9 materials, application requirements, and implementation memos.

-- Check HPOZ/historic status, overlays, specific plans, hillside/fire flags, and renter protections.
+- Check historic-resource status, historic-district signals, overlays, specific plans, hillside/fire flags, and renter protections.

 - Review lot size, width, depth, and possible 40/60 split geometry.